What is the minimum income requirement for the expat ruling (30% ruling) in 2026?

 Share this article

-The 30% ruling 2025 offers international professionals an attractive tax benefit when they relocate to the Netherlands for work.
-For many expats, however, the minimum income requirement represents a crucial threshold that determines whether they qualify for this tax advantage.
-Understanding the exact income threshold, calculation method, and exceptions is essential for a successful application.
+The expat ruling (formerly: 30% ruling) offers international professionals an attractive tax benefit when they move to the Netherlands for work.
+For many expats, however, the minimum income is a crucial threshold that determines whether they qualify for this tax benefit.
+Understanding the exact income threshold, calculation method and exceptions is essential for a successful application.

-In 2025, important changes have been implemented in the 30% ruling, including adjustments to the minimum income and maximum salary cap.
-These changes have direct consequences for international employees who are considering taking advantage of this Netherlands tax benefit.
+In 2026, changes have been implemented in the expat ruling, including adjustments to the minimum income and maximum salary cap.
+These changes have direct consequences for international employees who are considering taking advantage of this Dutch tax benefit.

-When we convert these amounts to the actual gross salary before application of the 30% ruling, this means:
+When we convert these amounts to the actual gross salary before application of the expat ruling, this means:

-The Tax Administration uses these thresholds to determine whether an international employee possesses the specific expertise that is scarce in the Dutch labor market.
-This income requirement forms an important part of the assessment for obtaining the 30% ruling conditions.
+The Dutch Tax Administration uses these thresholds to determine whether an international employee possesses the specific expertise that is scarce in the Dutch labor market.
+This income requirement forms an important part of the assessment for obtaining the expat ruling.

-In addition to the minimum income, international employees must meet various other conditions for the 30% ruling.
+In addition to the salary standard, international employees must meet various other conditions.
 These include both personal and work-related criteria.

 General conditions

-You must be employed by a Dutch employer who deducts payroll tax for you.
-Additionally, a written agreement between you and your employer is required in which both parties confirm that the 30% ruling applies.
+The employee must be employed by a Dutch employer who pays payroll taxes to the Dutch Tax Administration (withholding agent).
+Additionally, a written agreement between the employee and employer is required in which both parties confirm that the expat ruling applies.

-A crucial condition is that you must have been recruited from abroad.
-This means you must have lived more than 150 kilometers from the Dutch border for at least 16 of the 24 months prior to your first working day in the Netherlands.
+A crucial condition is that the employee must be recruited from abroad.
+This means that the employee must have lived more than 150 kilometers from the Dutch border for at least 16 of the 24 months prior to the first working day in the Netherlands.

 Important exceptions

-Scientific researchers enjoy a special status within the 30% ruling.
-Those who conduct research at recognized research institutions, such as Dutch universities, are always eligible for the ruling, regardless of their salary.
+Scientific researchers enjoy a special status within the expat ruling.
+Those who conduct research at recognized research institutions, such as Dutch universities, may qualify for the ruling regardless of their salary.

-Doctors in training to become specialists can also use the ruling without meeting the minimum salary requirement.
+Doctors in specialist training can also make use of the ruling without meeting the minimum salary requirement.
 These exceptions recognize the value of specific expertise in sectors where the Netherlands has a shortage.

 Scientific researcher No minimum At recognized research institution